E-Sid/scripts/README.md

 - If any of the values are out of range, the programme will let you know and will prompt you to enter a value within range.

 ## Platform independent
-- `moca2mmse.html` is an html/JavaScript based on the conversion by Lawton et al. Credits to Hosadeeb Adeeb Nashed
+- `moca2mmse.html` is an html/JavaScript based on the conversion by Lawton et al. Credits to [Hosadeeb Adeeb Nashed](https://github.com/HosAdeeb)

 ## Twin Project
-https://github.com/moftasa/PythonACEIIICalculator is a twin project that has both a LibreOffice spreadsheet (\*.ods) that could be filled with an automatic calculator and a Python script that works as a calculator.
+https://github.com/moftasa/PythonACEIIICalculator is a twin project by [Mostafa Hussein Omar](https://github.com/moftasa) that has both a LibreOffice spreadsheet (\*.ods) that could be filled with an automatic calculator and a Python script that works as a calculator.
 Simple type Python and the path of the script and it will start.

 ## License
 - This product is licensed under GPL3.
 Clinical Use is allowed by trained clinicians but it is not for commercial use.